shruthiramesh194/CincinnatiFireServices-XML/README.md

 ## Introduction
-Are you one of those people who love to eat pizza and don’t know where to find all the amazing places that have pizza on their menu.
-WheresMyPizzaPlace can help you find all the awesome restaurants that offer pizza.
+Have plans to go outside today and not sure about weather?
+Let us help you with accurate weather forecasting.

 ## Requirements
-As a user, I want to be able to search pizza places by Country, Province, City and Categories.
+As a user, I want to be able to check weather for a City, or a group of Cities or a Postal code.

 ## Datasources